mbecker20/komodo/docsite/docs/intro.md

 ### monitor periphery
 The periphery is a stateless web server that exposes API called by the core.
 The core calls this API to get system usage and container status / logs, clone git repos, and perform docker actions.
 It is only intended to be reached from the core, and has an address whitelist to limit the IPs allowed to call this API.

-### monitor cli
-This is a simple standalone cli that helps perform some actions required to setup monitor core and periphery, like generating config files.

 ## core API